 Tips to combat dry skin in winter:

 1. Don’t use very hot water when showering.
 I know!
 I know!
-I am guilty of this but seriously very hot water is very drying to your skin.
-But honestly, this is the one rule/tip that I often break....
+I am guilty of this but seriously, very hot water is very drying to your skin.
+And honestly, this is the one rule/tip that I often break....

 2. Mix your favorite oil with your face moisturizer or apply it on top of your moisturizer to lock the moisture in.
 Our camellia oil works great because it is very light, absorbs quickly and doesn't leave you looking oily/greasy

 3. Use a humidifier in your bedroom.
 I seriously don’t know how I lived without a humidifier before.
 Heating dries the air in the house so much and a humidifier adds moisture back in the air.
 Your skin will seriously thank you

 4. Apply face oil on your face, hands, and cuticles (even your heels) before bedtime.
 I highly recommend that you leave an oil bottle on your nightstand ; )

 5. Keep your skincare routine simple and minimal.
 Avoid harsh chemicals that strip your skin and make it more susceptible to get dry and irritated from the wind and cold air.
 Avoid anything that contains SLS (Sodium Laurel Sulfate) as it is a skin irritant for a lot of people - it strips your skin from its natural oil and can cause dry skin.
 It is a common ingredient in foaming products like shampoo and face cleansers